authpass/authpass/CONTRIBUTING.md

 If you want to contribute new translations:

-1. check if your lanuage already exists at: <https://translate.authpass.app/authpass>
+1. check if your language already exists at: <https://translate.authpass.app/authpass>
 2. If not, join [our discord channel and ping @hpoul](https://authpass.app/go/discord)

 ## New strings